phxagents / Skills / /phx:mix-compression

 1. NEVER strip critical signals — compile errors (** (CompileError), == Compilation error in), test failures (FAILURES, 0 failures — preserved even on short-circuit), dialyzer warnings, and stack traces with file:line MUST pass through unchanged

-2. Verify after install — run rtk test mix-test (or any filter name) to confirm the bundled test fixtures pass before declaring success
+2. Verify after install — run rtk verify (or rtk verify --filter mix-test) to confirm the bundled test fixtures pass before declaring success

 3. Never overwrite existing .rtk/filters.toml — diff and merge instead